-- A passive bypass system, or automated computer-controlled bypass system, is constructed that conforms with the requirements contained in Appendix E, or there is a determination pursuant to Appendix section 1.8.1 that no bypass flow is needed. - 2.
+- A passive bypass system, or automated computer-controlled bypass system, is constructed that conforms with the requirements contained in Appendix E, or there is a determination pursuant to Appendix section A 1.8.1, A 1.8.3, or section 3.3.1 that no bypass flow is needed. - 2.
 Mitigation plans for non-native species eradication, and gravel and wood augmentation, are developed and implemented, where needed.
 Guidance for developing mitigation plans is provided in Appendix D.